SaaS SEO: Boost Your Online Presence in 8 Steps

 If you realize that some parts of your site aren’t getting crawled, consider checking server logs using SEMrush’s Log File Analyzer.
 Analyzing log files will help you identify the underlying issue.

 Something else you may want to pay attention to is duplicate content issues.
 For this, you can refine the site search function and add “-inurl:https.”
-This will return all pages that may be indexed under the http version of your website.
+This will return all pages that may be indexed under the HTTP version of your website.
 Here is an example from HubSpot.

 If these pages are important, redirect the URL and send users to the secure https:// version of your URL.
 Use the rel=“canonical” method to do this.

 Finally, analyze your SaaS site’s backlink profile.
-You can use SemRush’s Backlink Audit tool to assess the quality of the backlinks your site has earned.
+You can use SEMrush’s Backlink Audit tool to assess the quality of the backlinks your site has earned.

-Step 2: Conduct a Content Audit
+Step 3: Conduct a Content Audit

 After conducting an on-site audit, review the data Google Search Console provides.
 Review the content on your site by focusing on impressions and clicks.